+Credits: 1-4 Class hours: 3 hours

-Credits: 1-4 Class hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), 9 hours (4 credits)
+Class hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), 9 hours (4 credits)

 Prereq: Approval of instructor.
 Recommended: ICS 100 or ETRO 18.
 Comments: May be repeated for any number of times for credit.
 Description: Students in this independent studies course are expected to write a project proposal which states the objectives or scope of the project, materials cost, expected outcomes, and implementation plan.
 A schedule of lab use time and instructor consultation time should also be included.
 The project must be documented and a final report is expected.
-F, S, Su building basic router and switched networks are emphasized.
-F, S
+F, S, Su